OrebroUniversity/hrp_oru/modifications/README.md

 ### Computer / battery mount

-In order to fit the relatively large NUC box (L x W x H = 115 x 155 x 50 mm) the batteries positions needs to be changed.
+In order to fit the relatively heigh NUC box (L x W x H = 115 x 115 x 50 mm) the batteries positions needs to be changed.
 The original battery holder needs to be removed.
 Place the batteries as shown below (please also note the battery extension cable [black / yellow]).

 ![alt text][batteries]